threefoldtech/tfchain/graphql/README.md

 ## Indexer

 Running an indexer is required.
+The indexer can be found in the [indexer folder](./indexer).

 It is recommeded to use already set up indexer if available, as new indexer typically requires some time to catch up with interesting events.